In most businesses, the goal is to convert customers from free to paid which is easy to say but much harder to do.

 We live in a world of choice and competition.

 It’s a good thing because it keeps us on our toes.
-It’s a bad thing because acquisition is tougher than ever.
+It’s a bad thing because customer acquisition is tougher than ever.

 Giving away your product for free helps reduce the inherent barriers to entry and if you do a good job then they become paying customers.